OpenCLIM/udm-heat/README.md

 Using the out_cell_build_type.asc from UDM which gives the type of building built in each cell and combining that with out_cell_dph.asc layer, a number per cell of the number of dwellings in that cell can be found.
 This can then be output as by house type as seperate layers giving a count of the number of houses of each type per cell.

 #### Calculating the total number of dwellings
-Using a baseline of 2017 for buildings the number of buildings by type (flat, detached and so on) are used already at the 12km scale.
+Using a baseline of 2017 for buildings the number of buildings by type (flat, detached and so on) are added to the 'new' buildings, as calculated above.
+The baseline data is prepared at the 12km scale on the RCM grid so can be added to the 'new' dwellings directly.